Peter Swan (footballer, born 1966): Port Vale

-In the summer four clubs chased Swan's signature in Sunderland, Bristol City, Wolverhampton Wanderers, and Port Vale.
-Eddie Gray was now working Swan's agent, and he arranged a £300,000 move to John Rudge's Port Vale in August 1991, with a £52,500 signing on bonus for Swan in addition to his £650 a week wages and complimentary new car.
+In the summer, four clubs chased Swan's signature in Sunderland, Bristol City, Wolverhampton Wanderers, and Port Vale.
+Eddie Gray was now working as Swan's agent, and he arranged a £300,000 move to John Rudge's Port Vale in August 1991, with a £52,500 signing on bonus for Swan in addition to his £650 a week wages and complimentary new car.
 Swan later revealed in his autobiography that he only passed his medical by concealing all evidence of the cruciate injury to his right knee.
-Rudge played Swan almost exclusively as a defender, and never had significant problems with his knee, but did have to issue many fines and 'bollockings' for the many practical jokes Swan would carry out.
-After recovering from a foot injury, Rudge played Swan in attack in an FA Cup tie with Liverpool at Anfield, and Swan set up Martin Foyle for the "Valiants" equalising goal – despite his 'cross' being a miscued shot.
+Rudge played Swan almost exclusively as a defender and never had significant problems with his knee but did have to issue many fines and 'bollockings' for the many practical jokes Swan would carry out.
+After recovering from a foot injury, Rudge played Swan in attack in a Football League Cup tie with Liverpool at Anfield, and Swan set up Martin Foyle for the "Valiants" equalising goal – despite his 'cross' being a miscued shot.
 The foot injury then turned out to be a stress fracture, and Swan was sidelined until Christmas.
-At the end of the season Vale were relegated into the third tier, and Swan was sent off for dissent in the defeat to Cambridge United that confirmed the club's relegation.
+At the end of the season Vale were relegated to the third tier, and Swan was sent off for dissent in the defeat to Cambridge United that confirmed the club's relegation.
 He added to his inevitable fine from the club by continuing his verbal attack on the referee after the game, and following an investigation by the FA he continued to land himself in hot water with an elaborate practical joke he played on the FA officials who came to speak to Rudge at Vale Park.